zgphp/zgphp-meetup-talks/meetups/2019/04/nino-korent--symfony-serializer-intro.md

-# Awesome talk title goes here

-- __Speaker__: John Doe
+# Symfony serializer intro

+* *Speaker*: Nino Korent
-- __Duration__: 25 min
+* *Duration*: 25 min

 ## Description

-This is my very first talk I'm giving at ZgPHP.
-It will be awesome!
-In the next few sentences I'll tell you more about the topic, well, more about what I'm going to talk about.
+The Serializer component is meant to be used to turn objects into a specific format (XML, JSON, YAML, …) and the other way around.
+Even tho it is a complex topic I’ll try to give some reasons how we use it and how can we use it inside Symfony with Symfony serializer component.

 ## Speaker short bio

-My name is John Doe, I'm a PHP engineer passionate about PHP < 5.6.
-I like coding directly on production and deploy my projects via FTP!
+My name is Nino Korent and I’m a backend developer.
+I’m focused on PHP and open source technology.
+Currently working at Q for almost 2 years now.

 ## Requirements
-- Internet connection
+* Internet connection
-- HDMI cable
+* HDMI cable
-- Microphone stand
+* Microphone stand